Vivek-04022001/documentation/docs/backend/upgrading/version-specific-migration/p4x-to-p5x-upgrade.md

 </metal:slot>
 ```

-In Plone 5 it is recommended to instead use the new Python methods you can find in `Products.CMFPlone.resources`:
+In Plone 5 it's recommended to instead use the new Python methods you can find in `Products.CMFPlone.resources`:

 ```python
 from Products.CMFPlone.resources import add_bundle_on_request